notslang/daily-planner/README.md

 ## Printing Notes

+Need to add a blank side to the first sheet of paper, so the week begins on the back side of the first sheet and days Monday - Sunday are visible all at once.

 This generates an HTML page designed to be printed through your browser.

 Left / right margins need to be increased to fit the 3-hole punch.
 Margins should be: